realA10001986/Remote/README.md

 If you forget this password and are thereby locked out of your Remote,
 - power-down the device,
-- hold the Calibration button,
+- hold the _Calibration_ button,
-- power-up the device (while still holding the Calibration button)
+- power-up the device (while still holding the _Calibration_ button)
 - wait until the display shows a counter-clockwise circle animation,
-- press Button "O.O" twice within 10 seconds,
+- press Button _O.O_ twice within 10 seconds,
 - wait until the display shows "RST",
-- then release the Calibration button.
+- then release the _Calibration_ button.

 This procedure temporarily (until a reboot) clears the WiFi password, allowing unprotected access to the Config Portal.
 (Note that this procedure also deletes static IP address data; the device will return to using DHCP after a reboot.)